9. Social security

 - Work resumption (persons partially capable of work) scheme (WGA)

-The aforementioned employee insurance contributions are paid by the employer.
-The contributions and corresponding percentages can differ from year to year due to a change of name or to contributions being merged or split.
+Employee insurance contributions are paid by the employer.
+The contributions and corresponding percentages can differ from year to year due to contributions being renamed, merged or split.

-Each year the Dutch Tax and Customs Administration publishes the contributions and corresponding percentages in a newsletter after they have been approved by the Dutch parliament.
+Each year the Dutch Tax Administration publishes the contributions and corresponding percentages in a newsletter after they have been approved by the Dutch parliament.

-For further information on the contributions and percentages, the Ministry refers readers to the Tax and Customs Administration’s newsletters, since these newsletters are recognised as authoritative.
-The 2023 newsletter can be consulted via the following link: https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/themaoverstijgend/brochures_en_p ublicaties/nieuwsbrief-loonheffingen-2023
+For further information on the contributions and percentages, please see the Tax Administration’s newsletters.
+These newsletters are recognised as authoritative.
+The 2025 newsletter can be consulted via the following link:

-More information on salaries tax and social insurance contributions can be found on the following website: government topics taxation and businesses salaries tax and social insurance.
+For more information on salaries tax and social insurance contributions, see: salaries tax and social insurance

-The Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) is responsible for assessing entitlements under the employee insurance schemes and paying out benefits (for more information (in Dutch), see: UWV.
+The Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV) is responsible for assessing entitlements under employee insurance schemes and paying out benefits.
+For more information (in Dutch), see: UWV.

 The Social Insurance Bank (Sociale Verzekeringsbank, SVB) is responsible for implementing Dutch social security schemes for more information, see: SVB.

 For health insurance, a different system applies.
-In addition to an income-related contribution, people must register with a health insurance company and pay a basic contribution themselves.
+In addition to paying an income-related contribution, people must register with a health insurance company and pay a basic premium themselves.
 Supplementary health insurance packages are available at additional cost.
 Children must also be registered with a health insurance company.
-However, if they are younger than 18, no separate contribution has to be paid for them.
+However, if they are younger than 18, no separate premium has to be paid for them.

-Questions regarding the obligations a diplomatic mission or consular post has as an employer towards locally recruited (Dutch) employees under employee benefit schemes or national insurance schemes may be submitted by emailing to DPG@minbuza.nl.
-The Ministry will forward the questions to the most appropriate authority (UWV, SVB or the Tax and Customs Administration), which will respond to your mission or post directly.
+Questions regarding a diplomatic mission or consular post’s obligations as an employer towards locally recruited Dutch or non-Dutch employees under employee insurance schemes or national insurance schemes may be submitted by email to DPG@minbuza.nl.
+The Ministry will forward the questions to the most appropriate authority (UWV, SVB or the Tax Administration), which will respond to your mission or post directly.

-9.4 Social security during and after pregnancy as well as partner benefits
+9.4 Social security entitlements during and after pregnancy and partner benefits

-In case an employee is subject to the Dutch social security system and if the employee is expecting a baby, she will get pregnancy and maternity leave.
-Under the Work and Care Act (Wet arbeid en zorg; WAZO), she is entitled to pregnancy and maternity benefit during this leave.
-She is entitled to get pregnancy leave and pregnancy benefit before the baby is born.
+If a pregnant employee is covered by the Dutch social security system she is entitled to pregnancy and maternity leave.
+Under the Work and Care Act (Wet arbeid en zorg, WAZO), she is entitled to pregnancy and maternity benefit during this leave.
+She is entitled to pregnancy leave and pregnancy benefit before the baby is born.
 Maternity leave and maternity benefit will start after the birth.
 Pregnancy and maternity leave last for a minimum period of 16 weeks in total.
 In the case of twins or multiple births the total leave will last for a minimum period of 20 weeks.
-The diplomatic mission as an employer has to apply for both pregnancy and maternity benefits for the employee.
-See also: https://www.uwv.nl/en/employers/pregnancy-and-maternity-benefit
+The diplomatic mission as an employer must apply for both pregnancy and maternity benefits for the employee.
+See also: https://www.uwv.nl/en/individuals/maternity-and-parental-leave

-The employer has to arrange the benefit no later than two weeks before the pregnancy leave.
-The diplomatic mission has to apply for the benefit (via the UWV Employers Portal (‘Werkgeversportaal’)).
-The diplomatic mission and the employee must decide to who the UWV pays the benefit.
-UWV usually pays it to the employer, who then pays the salary to the employee.
+The employer must arrange the benefit no later than two weeks before pregnancy leave begins.
+The diplomatic mission has to apply for the benefit (via the UWV Employers Portal (Werkgeversportaal)).
+The diplomatic mission and the employee must decide to whom the UWV will pay the benefit.
+The UWV usually pays it to the employer, who then pays the employee their salary.

 Source: UWV and pregnancy

-Pregnancy and maternity benefit is equal to 100% of the income at the time the maternity leave started.
+Pregnancy and maternity benefit is equal to 100% of the employee’s pay at the time the maternity leave started.

 Source: Pregnancy and income